 Black witch hats hanging from strings on a front porch.

-These are also great if you don’t have a traditional front porch — outdoor Halloween house decorations are fun, too.
+This idea is great if you don’t have a traditional front porch — outdoor Halloween house decorations are fun, too.
 LED light sticks can also be used to illuminate the porch for the entire month of October.

 You’ll need: